boschrexroth/ctrlx-actions/README.md

 GitHub Actions to build Snaps for the [ctrlX Core](https://apps.boschrexroth.com/microsites/ctrlx-automation/en/portfolio/ctrlx-core/) form [Bosch Rexroth](https://www.boschrexroth.com/).

 ## Usage
+The examples below shows how to use this action in your GitHub Workflow.

 ### Build Snap
-The example below shows how to use this action in your GitHub Workflow.

 Create snap for amd64 architecture (for Virtual Control)
 ```yaml
 name: build ctrlX snap